bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 The way to generate an image from an autoregressive generative model is as follows:

-1. Naturally, the first (sub-)pixel in our sequence has nothing before it so it's a totally unconditional distribution.
+1. Naturally, the first (sub-)pixel in our sequence has nothing before it so it's a pure unconditional distribution.
 We simply sample from this distribution to get a concrete realization for the first (sub-)pixel.
 2. Each subsequent (sub-)pixel distribution is generated in sequence conditioned on all (or a subset of) previously sampled (sub-)pixels.
 We simply sample from